 The associated reporting period runs from 1 April to 31 March of any given year.

 It is also important to list any income that is applicable to salaries tax.
-This includes:

 In the event that a company has no employees, this should be made clear to the Inland Revenue service once the Employer’s Return form has been received.